telerik/blazor-docs/components/gantt/state.md

 ---
 title: State
 page_title: Gantt - State
-description: Save, load, change the Gantt for Blazor state - sorting, filtering and so on.
+description: Save, load, change the state of the Gantt for Blazor - sorting, filtering and more.
-slug: Gantt-state
+slug: gantt-state
-tags: telerik,blazor,Gantt,state,save,load,layout,set,change,management
+tags: telerik,blazor,gantt,state,save,load,layout,get,set,change
 published: True
-position: 50
+position: 15
 ---

 # Gantt State

 The Gantt lets you save, load and change its current state through code.
-The state management includes all the user-configurable elements of the Gantt - such as sorting, filtering, edited items, column size and order.
+The state management includes all the user-configurable elements of the Gantt - such as sorting, filtering, edited items, TreeList width, column size and order.

 You can see this feature in the [Live Demo: Gantt State](https://demos.telerik.com/blazor-ui/Gantt/persist-state).